philipross/philipross.github.io/_posts/2025-05-12-Jamf-Setup-Manager-macOS15.5+.md

 #### How do I manage different Setup Manager configurations?

-The easiest way is manage just one configuration.<br>
+The easiest way is to manage just one configuration.<br>
 This might seem really simplistic, but that's the point.

 It's far easier to maintain something when it's simple, and by having fewer configurations to manage you're making it simpler!

 On the face of it, this does present a challenge to admins to make sure devices are *not* on macOS 15.4/15.4.1 when they enrol into MDM, so devices are either on macOS 15.3 or earlier or are on 15.5 or later.

-However, Apple have already released functionality within macOS to make this a moot issue and it's already live in Jamf Pro<br>(n.b: I don't have access to other Jamf Products to confirm if it exists there).<br>
+However, Apple have already released functionality within macOS to make this a moot issue and it's already live in Jamf Pro<br>(n.b.: I don't have access to other Jamf Products to confirm if it exists there).<br>
 [Link to Apple's Platform Deployment guide](https://support.apple.com/en-gb/guide/deployment/dep73069dd57/web#:~:text=Enforcing%20a%20minimum,put%20into%20production.)<br>
 [Link to Jamf's PreStage documentation](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/Automated_Device_Enrollment_for_Computers.html#ariaid-title5)